 It’s important to us that delivering our services should not harm the planet.
 We also want to have a positive impact on the local community.
-All members of staff are allocated five days a year to volunteer in community projects with local charities.
+All members of staff are allocated a minimum of five days a year to volunteer in community projects with local charities.

 Wilts and Berks Canal Trust - July 2020

 Although we were unable to help in person this time due to the pandemic, we were able to make a donation to help the Wilts and Berks Canal Trust to purchase a flail mower which is now being used to maintain the towpaths of the canal near to our Watchfield office.

 Alan Norris, the local work-party organiser, said "This machine will enable us to improve access along the canal and save much time which our small volunteer team can then use to improve and extend the facilities around the Canal Park and along the canal".

 We hope to be able to join them on a work party day later in the year to test it out ourselves!
 Photo by Ian Skerry.

 Unfortunately the Covid-19 outbreak meant we had to cancel our volunteering plans this Spring but we were still able to help our friends at Yellow Submarine thanks to the Royal Warrant Holders Association Charity Fund.

 As a holder of a Royal Warrant, Montala is able to apply for a grant on behalf of a charity we have links with and we were successful in our application for funds to help Yellow Submarine to continue supporting their service users through the pandemic.
 With their hubs closed they needed to find ways to engage with their clients remotely and thanks to the funds they received they were able to purchase materials and equipment to allow them to do this.